ktorz-net/game-moveit/docs/bots.md

         return f"move 1 {self._move}"
 ```

-To notice that, removing $0$ from the possible directions will allows the robot to move/explore more.
+To notice that, removing $0$ from the possible directions will allow the robot to move/explore more.

 It is also possible to add sleeping and rendering in the perception method to visualize the robot behavior.